Malay, Aklan

 The municipality is notable for encompassing Boracay island, a major resort destination in the Philippines.
-Malay is the richest municipality in terms of revenue, and considered the youngest amongst all municipalities in Aklan province.
-It is the northernmost town on the island of Panay.
+The town is the richest municipality in terms of revenue and considered the youngest amongst all municipalities in Aklan province.
+It is also the northernmost town on the island of Panay.

 History

+Malay, as well as the rest of Aklan, was previously part of the province of Capiz.
+It was under the jurisdiction of the municipality of Buruanga itself ruling over the town of Ibajay which was the intermediary for Malay its' surroundings at Northwestern Panay island.
+The 1818 census shows that there were 1,268 native families and also a relatively decent number of 30 Spanish-Filipino families that also lived in Ibajay, Malay and also Boracay.

 The municipality of Malay was created on June 15, 1949, through Republic Act No. 381 and the help of Claro Tumaob, out of various portions of the municipality of Buruanga, then part of Capiz.
 It included the following barangays: Malay (poblacion, seat of local government), Dumlog, Cabulihan, Balusbos, Nabaoy, Cubay Norte, Cubay Sur, Cogon, Argao, Sambiray, Caticlan, Manoc-Manoc, Balabag, Yapak, Motag, Napaan, and Naasog.
 On April 25, 1956, Malay became part of the newly created province of Aklan, along with several other towns of Capiz.

 It was hit severely by typhoon Seniang on December 9–10, 2006, with much destruction and damage of homes and infrastructure.